 Discussion:

-Otosclerosis is the leading cause of conductive hearing loss in adults with normal tympan membrane (8).
+Otosclerosis is the leading cause of conductive hearing loss in adults with normal tympanic membrane (8).
 The prevalence is between 0.1 to 2% in the overall population (9) (2).
 However, in histologically series show that the prevalence is 12% in Caucasian people.
 The main age of apparition of symptoms is between 15 to 45 years.
-Women are 2-3 times affected than men (1), progression of otosclerosis In women has been linked to hormonal factors.
+Women are 2-3 times affected than men (1), progression of otosclerosis in women has been linked to hormonal factors.
 On otosclerosis plaque estrogen receptors have been found.
 Regardless of race, when one ear is affected, the contralateral ear shows histologic evidence of otosclerosis 80% of the time (9).

 A family history of otosclerosis is present in approximately 60% of patients with clinical otosclerosis.
 The other 40% are thought to be autosomal dominant cases with loss of penetrance, new mutations, viruses, environmental etiology or rare cases of autosomal recessive inheritance (8).

 In aviation population the prevalence is lower estimated 0,025% than the general population (7).
-Perhaps this incidence is due to the initial medical screening used to select the aircrew members.
+Perhaps, this incidence is due to the initial medical screening used to select the aircrew members.

 Otosclerosis is due to abnormality in bone remodeling.
 In fact, Normal bone resorption occurs at a rate of 10% per year in all areas of the skeleton, but only 0.13% per year in the normal otic capsule (8) (3).
 Patients with otosclerosis have increased bone remodeling within the otic capsule, leading to bone deposition that damages audiological structures and impairs normal sound transmission.
 The extent of abnormal osseous changes in the otic capsule is directly related to abnormal auditory finding (8).
 These abnormal lesions can occur in many locations: anterior of the oval window and stapes plate (80%), round window (30%), pericochlea (21%) and anterior segment of the inner ear (10).